 The Sandbar has been hopping this summer, especially on band nights.
-It is really a great place to enjoy music, food and beverages while taking in the beautiful views of the Gulf and beach.
+It is really a great place to enjoy music, food, and beverages while taking in the beautiful views of the Gulf and beach.

 Try out the brand-new margarita machine!